*** the following excerpt (on the nature of day light) is from

 7. i have a memory of chillin on top of Union Hill back in wild Wisco with you. our pal Brian had given you a joint and we were huffin and puffin. you said, "man, sometimes i think that this place (Lawrence University) is an insane asylum." do you remember this? can you elaborate on what was meant?

-as for the insane asylum thing, i still feel that way about Lawrence. everyone was kind of crazy in their own ways, and it didn't seem to matter too much, or maybe it made us feel more of a bond with each other, i’m not sure. it felt like weirdos were safe there, somehow. and even though we were weird in different ways we could still laugh and drink a beer together. it was pretty cool. i'd like to see more of that in the world.
+ha! i remembered that night on the hill right away. i remember it like it's a photograph. i remember the sky and the water and how the factory smoke always looked weirdly magical at night. as for the insane asylum thing, i still feel that way about Lawrence. everyone was kind of crazy in their own ways, and it didn't seem to matter too much, or maybe it made us feel more of a bond with each other, i’m not sure. it felt like weirdos were safe there, somehow. and even though we were weird in different ways we could still laugh and drink a beer together. it was pretty cool. i'd like to see more of that in the world.

 8. would it bore you if i became a lady-monk and never drank with you again? do you still reference your sun-moon book? do you dig on some good Indian eats out west? do you have a pet? do you recall a recent daydream that made you giggle?

-i do still reference the sun-moon book sometimes, but i think that i’m a bit too advanced for it now. what i mean is, i need more astrology books with more information! i've been trying to learn how to draw charts and get all the angles and weird science-y stuff down. it's kind of fun, but admittedly i haven't had much time to pursue it recently. still love indian food. i live within a half a block of two different indian restaurants, lucky me! but, i don't eat Indian food as much as i would like (like e-v-e-r-y day!) because it is much more expensive here in Cali. and i don't really cook. i still miss Sai Ram. i am constantly bragging to my friends out here about what they are missing. i don't have a pet, though we do have a very fat stray cat who sleeps in our backyard most nights; he's kind of like a pet, i guess. he hangs out sometimes, lounges in the sun next to us. the daydream, i just thought of one.
+no way, dude. i never thought that drinking was what held our friendship together. we just like each other. we like to just sit with each other; we like to talk to each other. plus, we're master gigglers. i do still reference the sun-moon book sometimes, but i think that i’m a bit too advanced for it now. what i mean is, i need more astrology books with more information! i've been trying to learn how to draw charts and get all the angles and weird science-y stuff down. it's kind of fun, but admittedly i haven't had much time to pursue it recently. still love indian food. i live within a half a block of two different indian restaurants, lucky me! but, i don't eat Indian food as much as i would like (like e-v-e-r-y day!) because it is much more expensive here in Cali. and i don't really cook. i still miss Sai Ram. i am constantly bragging to my friends out here about what they are missing. i don't have a pet, though we do have a very fat stray cat who sleeps in our backyard most nights; he's kind of like a pet, i guess. he hangs out sometimes, lounges in the sun next to us. the daydream, i just thought of one.
 Paul Feyertag showed up outside my door in Exec in the middle of winter with one of those pool noodle things. do you know what i am talking about? i can't remember exactly how i responded when i saw him standing there (he didn't say anything), but i probably said something like: "what the fuck is with the pool noodle thing?" then, i invited him to sit on the couch for a little while. the whole scene just makes me laugh.

 9. please name your top 11 poets and top 11 (favorite) things that bring a smile to your sweet-pretty-golden-face.